-Vivian Warfield and Aimee VonBokel spoke with Mark Winston-Griffith, Veralyn Williams, and, TK / Tasty Keish / Keisha Dutes.
+On Monday, October 30, 2017, Vivian Warfield and Aimee VonBokel spoke with Mark Winston-Griffith, Veralyn Williams, and, TK / Tasty Keish / Keisha Dutes. at the Brooklyn Movement Center in Central Brooklyn, NYC.
 The topic of our conversation: Vivian’s family history in Weeksville, the history of black home-ownership in Brooklyn, and racial wealth equity.
-Also check out Mark Winston-Griffith’s interview with the Weeksville Heritage Center’s executive director, Rob Fields.
-The episode will air sometime soon-ish on the Third Rail website.
-This discussion happened at the Brooklyn Movement Center on Monday, October 30.
+Also check out Mark Winston-Griffith’s interview with the Weeksville Heritage Center’s executive director, Rob Fields; episode47, here.

 Q1: What is the Weeksville Heritage Center?